anoobbacker/election-leaderboard/prediction/output1.md

 Therefore, I predict that Hibi Eden of the INC will continue to hold the Ernakulam constituency with a substantial margin and a significant vote share, though slightly reduced from 2019 levels due to the lower voter turnout.'

 # Idukki
-content="### Analysis and Prediction for Idukki Constituency in 2024
+### Analysis and Prediction for Idukki Constituency in 2024
 #### Historical Context
 1. **2009 Elections**
    - **Elected Member:** P. T. Thomas